Timothy R. Brick, PhD

 I'm the primary back-end developer on the OpenMx Project.
 Along with Steven Boker, Michael Neale, Michael Spiegel, Ryne Estabrook, and Hermine Maes, I'm a member of the core development team.
 My focus is primarily on the C back-end.
 OpenMx went to 1.0 in October 2010.

 One of the problems with videoconference is that it feels like the person is far away.
 And part of the reason the person feels far away is because they don't do things like make and break eye contact right.
 Also, when you move around in the environment, everything else around you shifts (for example, if you lean to the left, you'll see more of that side of your monitor).
 But the image on the screen doesn't.
 I'm working on a project to help fix both those things, to see what I can do to help make videoconference seem more natural.

-Synchronization in Interaction
+Synchronization in Dance